origraph/origraph.github.io/README.md

 cp dev/* .git/hooks/
 ```

-At this point you should be able to edit the library and the app together
+At this point you should be able to edit the library and the app together.
+To avoid having to rebuild the library for each change, you can run `npm run watchumd` in the `origraph.js` directory to auto-build any changes.